Tech Support Notes for Sunday Software’s

 Cal & Marty’s Scripture Memory Game CD

-Rendering.exe doesn’t reform your computer; it only applies correction to how Cal and Marty’s animation is handled by your graphic chip.
-John Calvin reminds you to run this patch while logged in as the admin to your computer, otherwise you won’t have permission to do it, or may need to do it each time you start the program.
+Rendering.exe doesn’t reform your computer; it only applies the correction to how Cal and Marty’s animation is handled by your graphics chip.
+John Calvin reminds you to run this patch while logged in as the admin to your computer, otherwise, you won’t have permission to do it, or may need to do it each time you start the program.
 You can right click the rendering.exe application and select “Run as Admin.”

 If popping the Rendering.exe switch did NOT reform your problem…

 It is very likely that you upgraded your unreformed Windows 7 computer to Windows 10 and the older display driver that came with your equipment doesn’t let W10 make the change.
 If that’s the case (that you have older computer equipment that’s been updated to Windows 10, then we know from some customers that their graphics driver on the older computer isn’t 100% compatible with some Windows 10 huggabuggas, and thus, the simple rendering.exe app we put in Cal and Marty cannot get Windows 10 to make the change from “software to hardware rendering.”
 This is one of those common “driver issues” that happens when upgrading the OS but not the hardware, and discovering that your graphic chipset manufacturer never released a W10 compatible version.